bartongroup/RATS/README.md

 # Format converter from Salmon/Sailfish to Kallisto.
 biocLite("COMBINE-lab/wasabi")

-# Compressed format parser.
+# Compressed format parser, for Kallisto.
 biocLite("rhdf5")
 ```

-* Package needed only for interactive visualisation feature (optional)
+* Package needed for interactive visualisation feature

 ```
 install.packages("shiny", dependencies=TRUE)
 ```

-If you have trouble installing these dependencies, your system could be missing source compilers for C and/or Fortran, and possibly other libraries,
-which you can see by scrolling back through the installation output to look for the errors.
-Please refer to the R manual or respective package manuals for help.
+If you have trouble installing these dependencies, your system could be missing source compilers for C and/or Fortran, and possibly other libraries, which you can see by scrolling back through the installation output to look for the errors.
+Please refer to the R manual or the respective package documentation for help.

 ### Installation